 \section{Proofs}

-The central idea of the proofs is to reduce post-blowup dynamics of the stochastically regularized equations to the evolution of system (\ref{eq_RenX2}) over time $\tau^\nu$, such that $\tau^\nu \to +\infty$ in the inviscid limit $\nu\searrow 0$.
-In this way, the inviscid limit is linked to the attractor and SRB measure of system (\ref{eq_RenX2}).
+The central idea of the proofs is to reduce post-blowup dynamics of the stochastically regularized equations to the evolution of system (\ref{eq_RenX2}) over a time interval, which tends to infinity in the inviscid limit $\nu\searrow 0$.
+In this way, the inviscid limit is linked to the attractor and physical measure of system (\ref{eq_RenX2}).

-For the analysis of equations (\ref{eq_RenX2}), we transform them to a unidirectionally coupled dynamical system, whose decoupled part is the scale-invariant equation (\ref{yEqn}).
+For the analysis of equations (\ref{eq_RenX2}), we transform them to a unidirectionally coupled dynamical system, whose decoupled part is the scale-invariant equation \eqref{yEqn}.
 Let us introduce the new temporal variable

 Then, system (\ref{eq_RenX2}) reduces to the so-called master-slave configuration